June 2, 2015

-A major risk for companies considering implementing an employee emergency assistance program as part of their existing or new standalone foundation is failing to comply with the Internal Revenue Service’s definition of “exempt purposes.”
+A major risk for sponsoring organizations considering implementing a Disaster and Hardship Relief Fund as a part of their existing or new standalone foundation is failing to comply with the Internal Revenue Service’s definition of “exempt purposes.”
 For an organization to maintain its tax exempt 501(c)(3) status, it must further exempt purposes.
 Even a single nonexempt purpose being present is sufficient for the IRS to revoke tax exempt status.

 This information should not be relied on as tax or legal advice.
 You should seek your own counsel for such advice.